nignix/Code-of-Merit/CODE_OF_MERIT.md

 within the project.

-4. Authority or position in the project will be proportional to the acrued contribution.
+4. Authority or position in the project will be proportional to the accrued contribution.
 Seniority must be earned.

 5. Software is evolutive: the better implementations must supersede lesser implementations.
 Technical advantage is the primary evaluation metric.